Is it the fear of the unknown? The overwhelming weight of expectation? The harsh reality that failure is an option?

 After nearly 13 months of chemotherapy, Odom finally won his battle with cancer.
 On Sept.
 16, 1998, the chemo was halted, the thoughts of death were eliminated and a new life was created.

 But the fear remained.
 The uphill battle continued.
-Because while the battle with cancer may have been won, Scott’s right leg was a casualty.
+While the battle with cancer may have been won, Scott’s right leg was a casualty.

 Before he could overcome it, however, Scott had to face the harsh realities that soon followed.